 In the same year, the new President Rutherford B. Hayes (1877-81) appointed Carl Schurz as Secretary of the Interior to his cabinet.
 But what a difficult task lay before Schurz!
-When he took office, his top priority was to reform civil service.
+When he took office, his top priority was to reform the civil service.
 But soon he realized that his most urgent problem was the Indian question.
-A year earlier, on June 25, 1876, the 7th Cavalry under General Custer had been destroyed at Little Big Horn by the Sioux, and great hatred was borne against the Indians now.
+A year earlier, on June 25, 1876, the 7th Cavalry under General Custer had been destroyed at Little Big Horn by the Sioux.
+Now great hatred was borne against the Indians.
 In the Southwest, the Apaches were still fighting a grim guerilla war against the Whites.

 President Hayes did not run for re-election and Schurz returned to journalism and writing, and he moved to New York.
 He remained a strong fighter for honest government and encouraged reform-minded Republicans, commonly referred to as Mugwumps.

 *Bancroft, Speeches IV., S. 116.
 Quoted from: Rudolf Geiger, der deutsche Amerikaner, page 282.